bexelbie/bexelbie.github.io/_pages/about.md

 ## About This Site

-This web site is hosted on [GitHub Pages](https://pages.github.com/) from my [bexelbie.github.io](https://github.com/bexelbie/bexelbie.github.io) repository.
+This web site is hosted on [Cloudflare Pages](https://pages.cloudflare.com/) from my [bexelbie.github.io](https://github.com/bexelbie/bexelbie.github.io) repository.

 The site is authored in a combination of [HTML](https://en.wikipedia.org/wiki/HTML) and [Markdown](https://daringfireball.net/projects/markdown/) which is built by [Jekyll](https://jekyllrb.com/).

 The theme is [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).

-Comments are only occasionally enabled.
+Comments are rarely enabled.
 I think that most of my writing deserve a response via your own blog/social media and I encourage you to do so.
 In a few situations I've enabled comments because they make sense for that particular article.
 Comments are powered by [Staticman](https://staticman.net/).

-This site is instrumented with Google Analytics to allow me to see some basic statistics information and catch broken links.